 - Configure Google Photos once again and look for improvements.

-Editor’s note: This article was originally published in December 2021.
+Editor’s note: This article was initially published in December 2021.
 We made sure to revamp it for freshness and accuracy.

 4 thoughts on “Google Photos not showing all photos?
 Check these solutions”

 Are they nuts to have this be so complicated!?!
 I have pictures on my elderly Mother’s phone that aren’t showing up in Google Photos.
 She doesn’t own a pc.
 I just want two simple folders, pictures and videos.
 I struggle using Google on my Pixel phone.
 It really is poorly designed.
 I use Onedrive for cloud backup because Google is way too time consuming to troubleshoot all the time.